 I should have listened to my instincts instead of the commercials or the vets who promote this stuff.
 That picture is my dog Helen and the damage isn't from fleas, it's from the flea medication.

 I'd nearly killed her out of

 ignorance and my other dogs were sick as well.
 (This photo wasn't taken until after she started to heal!)

-I was angry at a system, became passionate about real dog health and healing in a more natural way.
-Two years later (in 2007) the Three Little Pitties website for dog health was born and I've been helping dogs through their owners ever since.
+I was angry at the system, became passionate about real dog health and healing in a more natural way.
+I began reading everything I could get my hands.
+Two years later (in 2007) the Three Little Pitties website for dog health was born.
+I continue to read, take classes, go to webinars, watch videos - anything I can to continue learning and I've been helping dogs through their owners ever since.

 By the way, I haven't seen a flea in years.

 What can you do?
 Learn about the following: